Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 Conclusion

 Start by knowing what type of tenancy you hold and what your local law requires.
-Then check your lease, respond in writing, and use the official channels available to you if needed.
+Check your lease, respond in writing, and use the official channels available to you if needed.
 You do not need to be a legal expert to protect your rights — you just need to know they exist and where to find support.

 Share This Article